Healthdirect Free Australian health advice you can count on.

 If you are not sure at any stage, be sure to ask your doctor.

-Informed consent is different for different people.
-To provide informed consent you may need:
+Informed consent might look different for different people.
+Before you give informed consent, you may need help from:

 Learn more here about the development and quality assurance of healthdirect content.